WeeklyWorker

 Secondly, abandoning the popular militia slogan struck at the heart of the minimum programme as a democratic programme.
 Substituting the idea of workers’ defence guards was to fall into the illusions of revolutionary syndicalism; the ‘algebraic formulation’, on the other hand, was substantially politically empty.
 Hence CPGB includes in our Draft programme, has campaigned and continues to campaign, when it is appropriate, for the popular militia slogan, universal military training and universal arming of the people: the Swiss model extended.

 Nonetheless, the abandonment of the popular militia slogan was a decision of the Russian Communist Party and of Comintern in the time of Lenin and Trotsky.
-And the result is that those Trotskyist groups that have not collapsed, way of ‘transitional method’, into economism and pacifism, cling to Comintern formulations and to the syndicalist version of the workers’ militia as an alternative.
+And the result is that those Trotskyist groups that have not collapsed, by way of ‘transitional method’, into economism and pacifism, cling to Comintern formulations and to the syndicalist version of the workers’ militia as an alternative.

 The purpose of the PCC statement was (we will return to this) to draw political lines on the left round the fundamentals of communist policy in a war, reactionary on both sides, to which our own state is a party (if largely an indirect party, apart from whatever British military techs, trainers, etc, may be operating in Ukraine).
 In this context we have common ground with those Trotskyists prepared to take broadly dual-defeatist positions, irrespective of their positions on the popular militia question.
 Introducing the popular militia slogan into a statement would therefore be diversionary.